 Physical energy-demonstrates the emotion with exaggerated energy of character(s).
+Stage presence-command of stage: control. confidence, and comfort.

 Action-natural movement of the actor(s) that is both original and creative to enhance the idea of the presentation.